 I want to be someone like that.
 Today, there are more than enough negative, sour, I'll-yank-you-down-with-me people out there.
-I don't want to be just another one.

 Here is Roger Ebert's review of the movie.
 I'm glad Roger liked it.
 There must be a blue moon out right now, because only once in a blue moon do Roger and I love the same movie.